sahildeshpande25/3D_Movie_Generation/README.md

 ## Steps to run the code

-1. Download the Holopix50k dataset from [here](https://leiainc.github.io/holopix50k/)
+1. Download the Holopix50k dataset from [here](https://leiainc.github.io/holopix50k/) and place it in the dataset folder

 2. Create a virtual environment and install the requirements using the following commmands
     ```